rundisR/vdebug/README.md

 and can even be used from the command-line.
 It even has unit tests covering some of the more critical parts of the code.

+## About this fork

+Vdebug is really a powerful tool for vim, however the appearance of breakpoint and current running line is really poor:(

+So I made this fork to enhance the default appearance and make it more customizable.
+You can simply download origin one from here: [Vdebug](https://github.com/joonty/vdebug)

 ## Getting help

 If you're having trouble with Vdebug in any way, here are the steps you can take to get help (in the right order):